Find out about different rules for entitlement that affect some employment types, including agency workers, directors and educational workers.

 If the director’s paid only by a formal vote calculate their AWE in the usual way, substituting the dates of the formal votes in place of the normal paydays.
 A formal vote usually takes place at the company’s AGM and is agreed in the company minutes.

 Monies drawn in anticipation of a formal vote

 Some directors may regularly draw money from the business in anticipation of a formal vote.
 Don’t include this money when working out the director’s AWE, even if NICs were deducted at the time they were paid.

 Mariners can get SSP if they or their employer have a place of business in the UK.

 Employee with 2 contracts

-Employee with more than 1 job with you
+Employee with more than one job with you

 If the employee’s earnings from all their jobs with you are added together to work out Class 1 NICs, they must also be added together to calculate the employee’s AWE for SSP purposes.
-The employee can only get 1 amount of SSP.
-They must be incapable of work under all of their contracts with you before they are entitled to SSP.
+The employee can only get one amount of SSP.
+They must be incapable of work under all of their contracts with you before they’re entitled to SSP.

-If Class 1 NICs are worked out separately on earnings from each job, calculate their AWE separately, and the employee can get more than 1 amount of SSP.
+If Class 1 NICs are worked out separately on earnings from each job, calculate their AWE separately, and the employee can get more than one amount of SSP.